New website for E2B at www.easy2boot.xyz

 .isomacpup - use for Macpup ISOs (modifies the ISO to remove (cd) in menu.lst)

-.isonousb - loads ISO as CD (0xff), maps USB drive as fd0, removes USb drive from BIOS hard disk list.
+- loads ISO as CD (0xff), maps USB drive as fd0, removes USB drive from BIOS hard disk list.
 Useful for DOS if you don't want your USB drive to appear as a hard disk. v1.61+ more details here

 .isoBF - permanently patches the ISO file to remove bootfix.bin.
 This patches the ISO file so that it will not ask the user 'Press any key to boot from CD/DVD...' on booting.
 Once patched, you can rename the file to a different extension if you wish (v1.76+).

-.gzmd - loads memdisk and then the .gzmd file using initrd
+.gzmd - for compressed .gz format file, loads memdisk and then the .gzmd file using initrd

 .krn, .lkrn - kernel files (such as used by iPXE and netboot.xyz) (v1.78+).

-Note: Do not use spaces in filenames for .wim, .VHD and .VHDX files (or you will get Error 0xc000000f).
+Note: Use E2B v1.B5 or later if you have spaces in filenames for .wim and .VHD files (or else you will get Error 0xc000000f).

 .vhdboot - a bootable .VHD virtual hard disk image (must not be a dynamic vhd) - boots vhd as hd0.
 All boot files must be inside the VHD file.
 Typically used for XP VHDs.
 (Note: equivalent to .vhd in earlier E2B versions - now changed to .vhdboot in E2B v1.69+). v1.74+ also adds in a firadisk 'load vhd' command for vhd's that contain the firadisk driver.

 .vhdmem - same as .vhdboot but the whole vhd file is loaded into memory (use if .vhd crashes and for faster operation once booted - obviously needs loads of memory!).
-Uses WinVBlock for XP-based PE ISOs.
+The VHD must contain all boot files and be if the 'fixed/static' type (not dynamic).

 .firavhd, .vhdfira - loads a .img image file as a hard disk image (hd0) and adds a firadisk virtual floppy to force the firadisk driver to load the image on boot (v1.74+).